garrettjoecox/ari/README.md

 I decided to not use **Yeoman** or **slush**.
 Simply because I am personally never satisfied with the generated code.

-You are able to use you own templates, by simply placing them in your templates directory.
+You are able to use your own templates, by simply placing them in your templates directory.

 **NOTICE** When you look at each template, you will see some weired things happening.